RockyPanchal/battery_lelvel_monitoring_app/README.md

 Important:
 -Android: for background fetch you need to allow app to run in background(add app in never sleep apps) and allow background fetch in battery settings
 -Background fetch time will not accurate all time as per work manager document (Periodic tasks : runs indefinitely on a regular basis)
+-Debug notifications shows on screen for testing purpose, can be disable with  isInDebugMode value to false, while init workmanager

 Known issue: